benjaminleroy/ggDiagnose/README.md

 # ggDiagnose

-This package is geared towards Data Scientists, Students and the broader Statistics Coummunity who increasingly use `ggplot` and `tidyverse` tools to explore and visualize their data.
-In this package we provide functions that create `ggplot` based visualizations that can replace the base `plot` function to diagnose and visualize `R` objects.
+This package is geared towards data scientists, statistics students and the broader statistics community who increasingly use `ggplot2` and `tidyverse` tools to explore and visualize their data.
+In this package we provide functions that create `ggplot2` based visualizations that can replace the base `plot` function to diagnose and visualize `R` objects.

 *For examples of visuals see the [example section](#examples).*